Hermsd/Project-1-Deploying-ELK-Stack/Kibana/Exploring-Kibana.md

 6. Finish your investigation with a short overview of your insights.

      - What do you think the user was doing?
+       - Answer: The user was downloading Kibana
      - Was the file they downloaded malicious?
 If not, what is the file used for?
+       - Answer: The file they downloaded was not malicious and is used for Kibana.
      - Is there anything that seems suspicious about this activity?
+       - There is nothing suspicious about this activity.
      - Is any of the traffic you inspected potentially outside of compliance guidlines?
+       - Answer: The only traffic that is potentially outside of the compliance guidlines is the activity that took place in China on 03/03/2022.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.